 The protohistoric Athabascans of the Southwest (Apaches and Navajos) appear to have originated in the northern plains.
-They remained a homogeneous group sharing a relatively uniform language prior to their arrival into the Southwest and their differentiation into separate cultural entities (Young 1983:394).
+They were a homogeneous group with a relatively uniform language before they arrived in the Southwest and differentiated into separate cultural entities (Young 1983:394).
 Though language differentiation has taken place, even today the language differences between the Navajo and different Apache groups remain at the dialect level (Young 1983).

 The timing of this Athabascan (including Navajo) arrival into the Southwest is still subject to debate.
-Klukhohn and Leighton (1962:32) believe the Navajos arrived in New Mexico by A.D.
+Klukhohn and Leighton (1974:32) believe the Navajos arrived in New Mexico by A.D.
 1000.
 Opler (1983) prefers a date of no later than A.D.
 1400.
 Gunnerson (1956) believes the Navajos reached the Southwest by 1500 and were in contact with the Pueblos by 1525.
 Navajo Athabascan occupation of northwestern New Mexico was first documented by the Spaniards between 1540 and 1626 (Scheick 1983).

-All Athabascans were considered Apaches by the Spaniards, who referred to the Navajos as the "Apaches de Navajo" as late as 1733 (Hester 1962:78, table 13).
-Navajo subsistence during this period (known as the Dinetah phase and dated from A.D.
-1350 to 1700) was based on hunting and gathering, supplemented with limited agriculture (Brugge 1983:491; Reed and Horn 1990:283, 293).
+All Athabascans were considered Apaches by the Spaniards, who referred to the Navajos as the "Apaches de Navajo" as late as 1733 (Hester 1962:78, Table 13).
+Navajo subsistence during this period (known as the Dinetah phase; A.D.
+1350 to 1700) was based on hunting and gathering, supplemented by limited agriculture (Brugge 1983:491; Reed and Horn 1990:283, 293).
 Navajo contact with the Pueblos and Spaniards involved trade and Navajo raiding of Pueblo and Spanish settlements (Hester 1962).